 From selling a multi-million dollar building or home to a wedding picture, nothing can be left un-retouched, in my opinion.
-If a client wants it yesterday or won't listen to reason then it curtails what I can do, but since the above example only took about an hour or so, then it pays to be patient.
+If a client wants it yesterday or won't listen to reason then it curtails what I can do, but since the above example only took about 3 hours or so, then it pays to be patient...

-In the example above, besides overall color maximizing and re-lighting the pic, the notated items in the "Before" pic (the exact way I received it from the photographer herself) was all to focus the attention on the couple.
-I think it came out rather well and they were thrilled.
-It became a framed print and a memory pillow as well.
+In the example above, besides overall color maximizing and re-lighting the pic, the notated items in the progression pic in the next section down (the exact way I downloaded from the net) was all to focus the attention on the group.

 I have been a pro musician all my life and we used to pose for these goofy 8 x 10's that would mailed to club owners to sort though to make booking decisions and then to display on a marquee going into the club.
 Well, I got sick of these bored, tired 1950's Vegas-style crapola and made a crazy band pic for my friends The Headliners.
 (I restored it just this year.)
-It was a pretty good biz; I had no predators and ended up doing about 20 of then at $125.00 each.
+It was a pretty good biz; I had no competition (I still don't) and ended up doing about 20 of them at $125.00 each...in 1979!
 The originals were all done as paste-ups.
-I would either have the band photographed by James Cavanaugh or whomever and then do any kind of art to create the 3D paste-up which would be re-photographed and duplicated.
+I would either have the band photographed by James Cavanaugh (usually) or get a pre-existing promo photo and then do any kind of art to create the 3D paste-up which would be re-photographed and duplicated.

-So you can barely see that I wanted to guys to go transparent and turn into stars whilst the girl was fully presented.
-This year I left out the stars as it was too busy (the original effect was created with a paint brush and model airplane paint!) and flew in one of my own beautiful sunset pics, color-corrected the whole thing - and - not to mention, re-painted the girl's face and hair and added feather earrings - so I'm a makeup artist too!
+So you can barely see that I wanted the guys to go transparent and turn into stars whilst the girl was fully presented.
+This year I left out the stars as it was too busy (the original effect was created with a paint brush and model airplane paint!) and flew in one of my own beautiful sunset pics, color-corrected the whole thing - and - not to mention, re-painted the beautiful Terrie George's face and hair and added feather earrings - so I'm a makeup artist too!